-At its most basic level of definition, the horizontal datum is a collection of specific points on the Earth that have been identified according to their precise northerly or southerly location (latitude) and easterly or westerly location (longitude) (National Geodetic Survey, 1986).
+At its most basic level of definition, the horizontal datum is a collection of specific points on the Earth that have been identified according to their precise northerly or southerly location (latitude) and easterly or westerly location (longitude).

 One application of the horizontal datum is monitoring the movement of the Earth's crust.
 This type of monitoring is often used in places like the San Andreas Fault in California where many earthquakes occur.
 Extending from northern California south to San Bernardino, the San Andreas Fault is where two plates of the Earth's crust meet.
 The fault is approximately 800 miles long and extends 10 miles below the Earth's surface.
-By looking at the movement of monuments in the horizontal datum, geodesists can determine just how much the surface of the Earth has moved after an earthquake (Schultz and Wallace, 1997).
+By looking at the movement of markers in the horizontal datum, geodesists can determine just how much the surface of the Earth has moved after an earthquake.

 Heard of geodesy?
 These videos from NOAA's National Geodetic Survey offer a deep dive into the science of knowing where you – and everything else is in the world!

 The National Science Teaching Association (NSTA) includes this resource in its database.
 NSTA provides educators and students access to Web-based, educationally appropriate science content that has been formally evaluated by master teachers.